 Not to mention, you’ll be handling phone calls, figuring out a competitive listing price, a marketing strategy, showings, and open houses, negotiating, and much more.

 Most sellers just don’t have the time, money, and energy to take on this role, but if you do, that’s great, and there is nothing wrong with trying.

 If you’re excited about all that a cash buyer has to offer and are ready to take the next step and find a reputable home buyer to work with, Fair Cash Deal comes highly recommended and is BBB accredited.

 They are a top homebuyer in the Memphis area and are a local family-owned business.
-Rashard and his team provide solutions to homeowners dealing with unique selling situations, whether going through a foreclosure, issues selling a property, or just need to sell and relocate quickly.
+Rashard and his team provide solutions to homeowners dealing with unique selling situations, whether going through a foreclosure, issues selling a property, or just needing to sell and relocate quickly.